 How to Manage Teenage Bedwetting

-Teenagers who wet the bed at night, experiencing a condition known as nocturnal enuresis, may feel even more embarrassed than younger children about not staying dry at night.
-After all, wetting the bed is something kids should stop worrying about something like this well before they become teens, that’s not always the case.
+Teenagers who wet the bed at night, experiencing a condition known as nocturnal enuresis (bedwetting), may feel even more embarrassed than younger children about not staying dry at night.
+Although many children can stop worrying about something like this well before they become teens, that’s not always the case.
 In fact, the National Kidney Foundation estimates that about 1-2% of 15-year-olds wet the bed.

-Also, Witmer advises parents to keep the problem to themselves.
-"Sharing this problem with other family members or friends will only serve to embarrass your [teen]," she says.How Can Teenagers Get Help?
+- Witmer also advises parents to keep the problem to themselves.
+"Sharing this problem with other family members or friends will only serve to embarrass your [teen]," she says.
+Let them choose who knows and who doesn’t.

+- Talk to someone.
 If you are a teen who wets the bed, first be sure you're talking to someone about it.
 Parents or guardians, understanding friends, counselors, your doctor; all are good options.
 It may be difficult to reveal, but you're not the only person your age to experience nocturnal enuresis.

 What About Social Situations?

 - Give disposable, absorbent enuresis products a try!
-To help you keep dry at night, products like Goodnites® NightTime Underwear.
-You can put them on while you're changing into your pajamas, and no one will be the wiser.
+To help you keep dry at night, products like Goodnites® NightTime Underwear will have your back.
+You can slip them on while you're changing into your pajamas, and no one will be the wiser.
 If you wear a larger size, consider trying Depend® Underwear.

 - For teens: With your parent’s permission and guidance, go online to find local or online support groups where you can exchange ideas with other older children dealing with nighttime wetting.